 One of the most important things you should know before renting a Pocket WiFi for Europe is the costs you will have when renting it.
 Usually, renting this type of device is a bit high since you will have to pay for rental, delivery, and in many cases, extra accessories and insurance in case of theft or loss.

 We recommend that you check each of the things that the company you want to rent your Pocket WiFi will charge you for.
 So below, we will be talking in much more detail about the costs of the different companies that offer these Pocket WiFi for Europe.

 First, we will tell you about a company based in the United States, which is Cello Mobile.
 This is an excellent option for those people who will be traveling from the USA to Europe so that delivery is more economical.
-However, you can rent a Pocket WiFi with Cello Mobile from anywhere in the world.
+However, you can rent a Pocket WiFi with Cello Mobile from anywhere worldwide.

-Currently, this company offers unlimited primarily data plans.
+Currently, this company offers unlimited primary data plans.
 In addition, along with the device, they offer different accessories.
 Such as a charger, adapters, and even a pack to carry with you.

-However, renting a Pocket WiFi for a European country from Cello mobile can be pretty expensive.
-For a 7-day rental, you will be charged $400 for the first week.
+However, renting a Pocket WiFi for a European country from Cello Mobile can be pretty expensive.
+For a 7-day rental, you will be charged $349.99 for the first week.
 A relatively high price compared to other options.
 Also, the delivery service for countries outside the United States, Mexico, or Canada, is 75 dollars.

 The last thing to say about the company is the price paid for penalties.
 In the event of losing the device, $75 must be paid to the company.
 Which is a somewhat high, though affordable, cost.